 Hivernant is a word the voyageurs used to describe a person who had gained enough knowledge and experience to spend the winter in the wilderness.
 The word Hivernant is french for winterer.

-The associated field course for the Hivernant certification is our Boreal Snowshoe Expedition.
+The associated field course for the Hivernant certification is our Boreal Winter Survival Instructor Course.
 Students seeking the Hivernant certification will keep extensive documentation of the experience, have benchmarks with regard to crafts and skills, complete a frozen 24 challenge, and demonstrate mastery of the skills taught.

 Certification FAQ